 That's why I've signed a petition from WWF, Generation Zero, and other Kiwi organisations calling for all political parties to work together to confront climate change and look beyond election cycles.
 The Zero Carbon Act does exactly that.

 I thought you might be keen to sign the petition too.
 Just click here and add your name.
 Together, it's possible for us to build a safe climate future for all New Zealanders.

 Thanks so much!

 So we can all be part of the solution.
 Businesses, communities, and Kiwi people all need action.

-That's why we've teamed up with a coalition representing all kinds of New Zealanders, all over the country, to call for our next Parliament to get real and pass the Zero Carbon Act.
+That's why we've teamed up with a coalition representing all kinds of New Zealanders, all over the country, to call for our newly elected Parliament to get real and pass the Zero Carbon Act.